 Once you have received your Initial Teacher Education (ITE) certificate, you can register for Professional Formation leading to QTLS.
 You must have held your ITE certificate for a minimum of 6 months when submitting your professional formation portfolio.
 As Professional Formation is a post-qualification process, evidence from your ITE programme cannot be used to support your application.

-You will need to have a minimum of two observations of your teaching; one at the beginning of the Professional Formation process (ideally within one month from the date of registration, and one towards the end) and these must be minimum of three months apart.
+You will need to have a minimum of two observations of your teaching; one within the first six week of the Professional Formation process and one towards the end of the process, no more than six weeks before the submission deadline.

 These can be formal observations carried out by a manager, or informal peer observations carried out by a more experienced teacher.
-If you are also teaching in a one-to-one setting, it is possible to use evidence from this practice for Professional Formation; however, you must be able to produce evidence of an observation from a group teaching context, for example, five or more learners for the final observation.
+If you are also teaching in a one-to-one setting, it is possible to use evidence from this practice for Professional Formation; however, both observations must take place with a group of five or more learners.

-You don’t have to be working full-time to undertake Professional Formation, but you will need to be teaching learners aged 14+ (in Years 10, 11 or above/adults) for a minimum of two hours per week for the duration of the Professional Formation period to meet the evidence requirements.
+You don’t have to be working full-time to undertake Professional Formation, but you will need to be teaching learners aged 14+ for a minimum of ten hours per week for the duration of the Professional Formation period to meet the evidence requirements.

 No. QTLS is a badge of professionalism you achieve after completing the Professional Formation process.